 For more information on kinship legal guardianship, you can contact DCP&P’s Kinship Navigator Program.

 Becoming a New Jersey kinship legal guardian is a serious responsibility and one that the New Jersey courts do not grant lightly.
 If you are not a child’s biological parent but are the caregiver considering kinship legal guardianship, it is important to work with a seasoned New Jersey guardianship attorney who can help you determine whether or not New Jersey kinship legal guardianship is an option that is right for you.
-The experienced New Jersey kinship legal guardianship lawyers at Weinberger Law Group, LLC are available to help you through this legal process.
-Please contact us to schedule your free consultation.
+The experienced New Jersey kinship legal guardianship lawyers at Weinberger Divorce & Family Law Group, LLC are available to help you through this legal process.
+Please contact us to schedule your initial consultation.
 Take the first step.
 Call us today: 888-888-0919.